IBM/IBM-Z-zOS/zOS-EzNoSQL/EzNoSQL Documentation.md

 `key`: C-string containing the key name associated with either the primary or a secondary index and ending with one byte of x'00.

 `key_value`: C-string containing the value for the specific document to be retrieved.
-To position to the first document in the primary ir secondary index, pass an empty string as the key_value.
+To position to the first document in the primary or secondary index, pass an empty string as the key_value.

 `search_method`:
 + _`0`_  indicates that the first (or last) document equal to specified `key_value` should be located for subsequent sequential retrieves/updates/deletes.